Jimilian/jenkinsator/README.md

 ## How to use it

-I.e. replace all ocurances of SOURCE by DEST for the list of jobs provided in file jobs.txt:
+I.e. replace all occurances of SOURCE by DEST for the list of jobs provided in file jobs.txt:

     python jenkinsator.py JENKINS_URL --login=LOGIN --password=PASSWORD --replace "SOURCE#DEST" --jobs-file=jobs.txt